jamesjallorina/CProgrammingHelp/README.md

 # CProgrammingHelp
-### sources are referenced from facebook C Programming Group
+### Sources are referenced from facebook C Programming Group
+### This is to help beginners on how it is done
 This is speed coding //disclaimer this code is not optimized